|

 (they, literally, snap their fingers to it).
 When practicing, this

+concept can effectively be extended to the upbeat.
 It’s easy for a player’s weak sense of tempo to go unnoticed if they are

 playing with a metronome clicking downbeats.
 The articulation of a